-Sport England Funding: Sport England are making up to £195 million of funding available to help the sport and physical activity sector through the ongoing coronavirus (Covid-19) crisis.
+Sport England Funding: In March 2020 Sport England announced they made £195 million of funding available to help the sport and physical activity sector through the ongoing coronavirus (Covid-19) crisis.
 Find out more.
 A number of funds are currently paused, and new ones (such as the Return to Play funding and a partnership with Crowdfunder) opened.
 See more on our Funding page and Covid-19 funding page.

 Charities Commission: If you are set up as a Charity, please refer to the latest advice from the Charities Commission.
 This includes information for Trustees, information about the use of reserves and more.